 The present value of the pension obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
-The assumptions used in determining the net cost (income) for pensions include the discount rate, future salary increases, mortality rates and future pension increases.
-The mortality rate is based on publicly available mortality tables for the specific countries.
+The assumptions used in determining the net cost (income) for pensions include the discount rate, mortality rates and future pension increases.
+The mortality rate is based on publicly available mortality tables.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.